Client: (We’ll never tell)

 Animation Type: 2D, animation

 Sometimes we do work that never sees the light of day for one reason or another.
-This is one of those jobs.
+This job is one of those.

-The client wanted a way to “tell their story”.
+The client wanted to “tell their story”.
 They wanted something that humanised them and chronicled where they’d come from and where they were going.

-And what better visual for the idea of travel and a journey than an airport.
+And there’s no better visual for the idea of travel and a journey, than an airport.

 Always pushing up the hill

-After lengthy discussions with the client it was clear what sequences needed to be shown.
-Now we had to figure out the best way to join those scenes together and to give them a sense of cohesion.
-We wanted the animation to be seamless to imply their ‘story’ had been similarly seamless.
+So we discussed it with the client, it was clear what sequences needed to be shown.
+How was the best way to join those scenes together and to give them a sense of cohesion?
+We wanted the animation to be seamless and to imply their ‘story’ had been similarly seamless.

 “The ‘camera’ floating freely through the sequence helped replicate the freedom and experience of flying,” said Explanimate Creative Director Travis Hunt.